Ecologists and other environmentally aware people often talk about a goal of "Zero Waste." We think that's an outstanding goal for business as well.

-For a long time, discussion centered around only the prior seven wastes of Lean, but more recently, the waste of human potential has joined their ranks and with good reason.
+For a long time, the discussion centered around only the prior seven Lean wastes, but more recently, the waste of human potential has joined their ranks and with good reason.
 It is probably the most common and most damaging type of waste that organizations encounter.
 You see it when:

-- Employees spend time on tasks that do not add value
+- Employees spending time on tasks that do not add value

 - Career development and planning is absent

-- People with advanced skills do routine work
+- People with advanced skills doing routine work

-Continuous improvement software can give a big boost to organizations that are serious about finding and eliminating waste in all of its forms.
-Here’s how it helps:
+Continuous improvement software can significantly affect organizations that are serious about finding and eliminating waste in all of its forms.
+Here's how it helps:

 Capture Opportunities for Improvement

 The first step in eliminating waste is identifying it.
-Continuous improvement software makes it easy for everyone who spots an opportunity for improvement to document and capture it.
-All of these opportunities reside in one central system, giving managers an easy way to prioritize them for action.
+Continuous improvement software makes it easy for everyone who spots waste to document and report it.
+These opportunities reside in one central system, giving managers an easy way to prioritize them for action.
 The best solutions are user-friendly and available on mobile devices so that people can capture them without interrupting their regular workflow.

 Many organizations find that most waste occurs at the points in a process where different functions intersect.
 Breakdowns that result in waiting, wasted motion, and unnecessary movement are common when handoffs occur.
-That’s why getting all departments on one system to manage improvement is so necessary.
-When everyone is on a single platform, communication flows smoothly and improvement gains momentum.
-Everyone speaks the same improvement language and follows a standard procedure for planning, implementing, and evaluating their improvements.
+That's why getting all departments on one system to manage improvement is critical.
+When everyone is on a single platform, communication flows smoothly, and improvement gains momentum.
+Everyone speaks the same language and follows a standard procedure for planning, implementing, and evaluating their improvements.

 Ensure Forward Progress

-We’ve talked to a few leaders who insist that spreadsheets are sufficient for managing efforts to attack the 8 wastes of lean, but none who can show significant results from this approach.
+We've talked to a few leaders who insist that spreadsheets are sufficient for managing efforts to attack the eight Lean wastes, but none who can show significant results from this approach.
 The problem is that spreadsheets are passive.
-They require someone to think to access them and take action.
-Improvement software, on the other hand, is equipped with alerts and notifications that pull people back to the task at hand.
-It also ensures that managers have visibility into the progress of each project and can remove roadblocks should they occur.
+They require someone to remember to access them and take action.
+On the other hand, improvement software is equipped with alerts and notifications that pull people back to the task at hand.
+It also ensures that managers have visibility into each project's progress and can remove roadblocks should they occur.

-Organizations don’t decide to take on the 8 wastes of Lean just because they are there.
-They do it to achieve specific results.
-Without a software solution in place, however, it can be difficult to measure and report on the impact of waste elimination.
+Organizations decide to take on the eight wastes of Lean to achieve specific results.
+Without a software solution in place, however, it can be challenging to measure and report on the impact of waste elimination.
 The best solutions make it easy for leaders to calculate how improvement has reduced costs, speed time to market, impacted customer satisfaction, and improved profitability.